DIGITAL SKILLS PARTNERSHIP

 Essential Digital Skills Needed to Live and Work Remotely

 The Cheshire and Warrington Digital Skills Partnership is raising awareness of some of the digital tools and online support materials that may help in the short term during these business-critical times.
 Access the Covid-19 People and Remote Working page for information on online resources and training that are freely available to help local residents including business leaders, people working on site or from home and teachers and trainers.

 This initial guidance is focused on developing the essential digital skills needed to live and work remotely, including to develop a website and sell online, stay safe and access public services.

 If you identify other training needs that might have a cost associated with them then if you are a business based in Cheshire and Warrington then funding for up to 40% of the cost of the training may be available to you, smaller businesses may be eligible for 100% funding.
-More details can be found at http://candwgrowthhub.co.uk/accelerate/ or contact firstname.lastname@example.org or email@example.com to find out more.
+More details can be found at http://candwgrowthhub.co.uk/accelerate/ or contact email@example.com or firstname.lastname@example.org to find out more.

 The Pledge team have collated a selection of resources to help young people explore their career interests and personal development. further details can be found here – Pledge Resources.